-Dorie Greenspace is my baking goddess.
+Dorie Greenspan is my baking goddess.
 I trust all of her baking recipes as they are always right on, plus they taste amazing.
-This recipe for
+This recipe for sugar topped molasses spice cookies has been one of my go-to holiday cookie recipes since her book Baking From My Home to Yours came out.
+That my friends was in 2006, and yes I have been making them for that many years.

-Make a batch and keep on hand the next few days before it gets even crazier.
+Make a batch of these Sugar Topped Molasses Spice Cookies, and keep them on hand for the next few days before it gets even crazier.
 The dough lasts up to four days in the refrigerator so you can bake a couple or even a dozen at the last minute.
 Warm cookies are the best holiday treat!

-Using a stand mixer, fitted with the paddle attachment or with a hand mixer and a large bowl, bet the butter on medium speed until smooth and creamy.
+Using a stand mixer, fitted with the paddle attachment or with a hand mixer and a large bowl, beat the butter on medium speed until smooth and creamy.

 Add the brown sugar and molasses and beat for 2 minutes or so to blend, scraping down the sides of the bowl as needed.